-We now proceed to compare the linear predictions to nonlinear simulations of an axisymmetric membrane tube subject to a local perturbation.
-Our computations are based on the numerical method of Ref.\ \cite{omar-mandadapu-2019}, with additional details provided in the SM \cite[Sec.\ IV.2]{supplemental}.
-Figure \ref{fig:fig_abs_conv}(b) shows the dynamics of an AU system ($\SL = 0.25 \mk \SLac$, left) and a CU system ($\SL = 2 \mk \SLac$, right) at $\Gamma = 6$.
-In both cases, the leading and trailing front speeds are calculated numerically and compared to the linear prediction \eqref{eq:eq_front_relations}$_1$, as shown in Fig.\ \ref{fig:fig_front_velocity}.
+We now compare the linear predictions of Eq.\ \eqref{eq:eq_front_relations} to nonlinear simulations of an axisymmetric membrane tube subject to a local perturbation.
+Our computations are based on those in Ref.\ \cite{omar-mandadapu-2019}; see also the SM \cite[Sec.\ IV.2]{supplemental}.
+Figure \ref{fig:fig_front_velocity} compares the numerical front speeds to the linear prediction \eqref{eq:eq_front_relations}$_1$ for the two scenarios shown in Fig.\ \ref{fig:fig_abs_conv}(b).
 It is well-known that a front can be either `pulled' at the leading edge or `pushed' by the growing nonlinearities behind the front, however one cannot in general anticipate which type of front will emerge from a local perturbation to invade a given nonlinear system \cite{vanSaarloos89, VanSaarloos09}.
-Our numerical simulations reveal the trailing edge is a pulled front, in which the front speed agrees with the MSC, while the leading edge is a pushed front traveling faster than the MSC predicts (Fig.\ \ref{fig:fig_front_velocity}).
-In the latter case, however, the front speed agrees with the linear theory at early times when perturbations are small (see insets in Fig.\ \ref{fig:fig_front_velocity}).
+Our numerical simulations reveal the trailing edge is a pulled front, where the front speed agrees with the MSC, while the leading edge is a pushed front traveling faster than the MSC prediction (Fig.\ \ref{fig:fig_front_velocity}).
+In the latter case, the front speed agrees with the linear theory at early times when perturbations are small (Fig.\ \ref{fig:fig_front_velocity} insets).